Speaker of the Council of Representatives of Iraq

 The speaker of the Council of Representatives of Iraq is the presiding officer of that legislature.
 The position was preceded by the Speaker of the National Assembly of Iraq, up to the Iraq War.

-Since, 31 October 2024 Mahmoud al-Mashhadani serves as the speaker.
+The role of the speaker is reserved for a Sunni Muslim as per ethno-sectarian quota to ensure diversity within Iraq's government.
+The role of first and second deputy speakers are respectively prearranged for a Shia and Kurdish politician as well.

+Haibat al-Halbousi is the current incumbent speaker, being elected to the position on 29 December 2025.